Cptmorgan27/Scan.js/README.md

 7. Press CTRL and X
 8. Press Y
 9. Press ENTER

-Running scan.js
+D) Running scan.js

 1)	Open terminal and enter each line individually, Make sure to press ENTER after each command.
-1.	node /home/pi/Beacon_Scan/scan.js &
+1.	sudo node /home/pi/Beacon_Scan/scan.js &
 The above command will keep scan.js running indefinitely as long as the Raspberry pi has power.

-Access logs.txt file
+E) Access logs.txt file

 1)	Open terminal and enter each line individually, Make sure to press ENTER after each command.
 1.	pkill node